 Cigarettes contain thousands of harmful chemicals including more than 60 carcinogens.
 In addition, smoking or even passive smoking, may lead to reduced lung function and respiratory disorders.
 Smoking also increases the risk of heart disease (through hardening of the arteries, lowering HDL cholesterol levels, increased risk of blood clots), stroke (through raised blood pressure) and diseases such as cancer.
 Smoking can also lead to tooth staining, gum disease and in more severe cases mouth cancer.

-Chocolate, on the other hand, does not directly affect lung function.
 Research has shown that when consumed in moderation as part of a balanced eating plan, good quality chocolate does not increase blood cholesterol levels and may increase HDL (good) cholesterol levels.
 It is thought that flavonoids may increase nitric oxide which helps the blood vessels to relax and to lower blood pressure.
 Studies have shown that a small amount of dark chocolate reduces the risk of stroke by 8% and the risk of heart disease by 5%.
 Chocolate does not cause the level of harm to dental health as smoking does.
 Furthermore, due to chocolate’s ability to melt in the mouth, sugar doesn’t cling to teeth and therefore it has a lower risk of dental caries compared with other treats such as lollies and sweetened beverages.